Mental Health for Athletes: Yoga and Meditation Series

 Although the positive qualities listed above can lead to great success they have the potential to create unhealthy ways of thinking.
 Many athletes have a hard time getting out of the performance mindset, which can lead to being overly self-critical as well as having a lack of self-acceptance and self-compassion.

-Developing a mindful practice such as yoga and meditation can help athletes develop greater self-compassion and self-acceptance, which has the potential to greatly increase their mental health.
+Developing a mindful practice such as yoga and meditation can help athletes develop greater self-compassion and self-acceptance, which has the potential to greatly improve their mental health.

 Mindfulness Self-Compassion